 Like all design programs, since the 1990s, the Department and College have embraced the revolution in information technology and digital design and fabrication.
 The Department studios have been fully supported by a digital network since the late 1990s.
 The College shops now offer digital design and fabrication resources as well as traditional tools and equipment.

-Today the Department of Architecture degree programs are highly ranked nationally.
+Today, the Department of Architecture degree programs are highly ranked nationally.
 The Department offers a distinct design culture that recognizes the increasingly interwoven global character of modern practice, especially reflected in the many international offerings.
 The Department participates in two graduate level interdisciplinary certificate programs, in urban design and in preservation, and offers a departmentally-based certificate in lighting design.
 The "hands-on" culture remains strong.
 The research culture of the University of Washington is embodied in the Department's Master of Science in Architecture degree (with focus areas in design computing and in history/theory) and in the Department's participation in the college-wide Ph.D. in the Built Environment.
-Recognizing the growing interdependency of the professions, the college faculty voted to change the name of the college to College of Built Environments, effective January 1, 2009.
+Recognizing the growing interdependency of the professions, the college faculty voted to change the name of the college to the College of Built Environments, effective January 1, 2009.

 Jeffrey Karl Ochsner